Global approximations to correlation functions of strongly interacting quantum field theories

-We thank S. Zhang’s group for providing us the AFQMC results for the 2D Hubbard model.
-Y. Zhu acknowledges valuable discussions with colleagues, including L. Lin, S. Zhang, Z. Huang, P. Xie, P. Rosenberg and V. Vlcek.
-Y. Yu acknowledges a helpful discussion with Jiuci Xu.
-This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Basic Energy Sciences, Scientific Discovery through Advanced Computing (SciDAC) program under Award Number DE-SC0022198.
-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award BES-ERCAP0029462 (project m4022) and ASCR-ERCAP-m1027.
+This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research and Office of Basic Energy Sciences, Scientific Discovery through Advanced Computing (SciDAC) program under Award Number DE-SC0022198.
+This work is also supported by the Center for Computational Study of Excited-State Phenomena in Energy Materials (C2SEPEM) at the Lawrence Berkeley National Laboratory, which is funded by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Sciences and Engineering Division, under Contract No. DE-AC02-05CH11231, as part of the Computational Materials Sciences Program.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award ASCR-ERCAP m1027.
 Y.Yu was supported by the National Science Foundation under Grant No. NSF DMR 2401159.
-EK was supported by the U.S. Department of Energy (DOE) under Contract No.~DE-AC02-05CH11231 through the Office of Advanced Scientific Computing Research Accelerated Research for Quantum Computing Program, FAR-QC.
+EK was supported by the U.S. Department of Energy (DOE) under Contract No. DE-AC02-05CH11231 through the Office of Advanced Scientific Computing Research Accelerated Research for Quantum Computing Program, FAR-QC.
 EG acknowledges funding from the European Research Council (ERC) under Advanced Grant No. 101142136 (Quantum Algorithms).